-Promise Neighborhoods will need to use identified individual-level data to construct only one of the GPRA indicators (GPRA 7, parts 7b and 7d).
-Nevertheless, Promise Neighborhoods are strongly encouraged to collect, through the case management system, the same information as the GPRA indicators directly from individuals and families enrolled in the Promise Neighborhood.
+Promise Neighborhoods are strongly encouraged to collect, through the case management system, the same information as the GPRA indicators directly from individuals and families enrolled in the Promise Neighborhood.
 In other words, GPRA indicators and component data elements collected from summary school data, neighborhood surveys, and school climate surveys also be collected specifically for the children and families enrolled in the Promise Neighborhoods and tracked in the case management system.
 Promise Neighborhoods are encouraged to collect this information above and beyond what is required for the GPRA indicators.